TherealJoeyw/FERAL/README.md

 **Field Expedient Reconnaissance and Analysis Laboratory**

 FERAL is an open source modular field computing platform built around a single design principle: *structural privacy*.
 Not a locked door.
-Not a hardened system.
+Not just a hardened system.
 An architecture that is physically and logically incapable of surveillance by design.

 The difference matters.
 A locked door can be unlocked.
 A system with no server to report to, no persistent keys to seize, and no network to intercept has nothing to give up.
 Privacy here is a property of the structure, not a policy applied on top of it.
 The closest analogies are Tor and Bitcoin — systems where the guarantee comes from how they work, not from promises made by the people who run them.